rug-oop-2024/oop-24-25-final-project-group-37-max-arthur/README.md

 # Welcome to our AutoML library

-To run the application type:
+To run the application run:

 `streamlit run app/Welcome.py`

 You will be met with a custom welcome page and have acess to an instructions page.
 Our __HTML Docs__ are under `docs/_build/html`.

-We also prepared three use-cases:
+We also prepared three use-cases, for all of which you can find datasets under assets/objects:

-- A regression usecase for *LINK HERE*
+- A [regression predicting](docs/use_cases/regression.md) on an insurance dataset.
-- A classification use case for *LINK HERE*
+- A [classification](docs/use_cases/simple_classification.md) use case on a dog breed dataset.
-- A classification use case for training on the popular digit classification dataset MNIST.
-As our model as the capability to turn pictures into datasets, you can have the model predict based on uploaded pictures after training. *LINK SOMEHWERE HERE*
+- A [classification use](docs/use_cases/advanced_classification.md) case for training on the popular digit classification dataset MNIST.
+As our model as the capability to turn pictures into datasets, you can have the model predict based on uploaded pictures after training.